-Environmental Trends Project/Trend Description Resources Potentially Affected the north of the region, and drier summers.
-However, the frequency and intensity of heavy precipitation is anticipated to continue to increase (U.S. Global Change Research Program, 2018).
+Environmental Trends Project/Trend Description Resources Potentially Affected precipitation is anticipated to continue to increase (U.S. Global Change Research Program, 2018).
 Whiteman AFB - Climate Change Whiteman AFB, Missouri is located in the Midwest region of the United States, which includes Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, Ohio, and Wisconsin.
 The U.S. Global Change Research Program estimates in the Fourth National Climate Assessment that warm-season temperatures are projected to increase more in the Midwest than any other region of the United States.
 The frost-free season is projected to increase 10 days by early this century (2016-2045), 20 days by mid-century (2036-2065), and possibly a month by late century (2070-2099) compared to the period 1976-2005.
 Predictions of long-term environmental impacts in the Midwest region that encompasses Missouri includes an increase in extreme high-temperature events, an increase in humidity during the warm season, an increase in days with heavy precipitation and flooding, and an increase in ambient ozone concentrations advances (U.S. Global Change Research Program, 2018).
-Increases in humidity in spring through midcentury are expected to increase rainfall, which will increase the potential for soil erosion and further reduce planting-season workdays due to waterlogged soil.
+Increases in humidity in spring through mid- century are expected to increase rainfall, which will increase the potential for soil erosion and further reduce planting-season workdays due to waterlogged soil.
 Current understanding of drought in the Midwest is that human activity has not been a major component in historical droughts, and it remains uncertain how droughts will behave in the future.
 However, projections show that Midwest surface soil moisture likely will transition from excessive levels in spring due to increased precipitation to insufficient levels in summer driven by higher temperatures, causing more moisture to be lost through evaporation.
 Increases in warm-season absolute humidity and precipitation have eroded soils, created favorable conditions for pests and pathogens, and degraded the quality of stored grain.
 Projected changes in precipitation, coupled with rising extreme temperatures before mid-century, will reduce Midwest agricultural productivity to levels of the 1980s without major technological advances (U.S. Global Change Research Program, 2018).
+Population/demographic trends Aspect includes changes in population and demographics within the affected environment.
+Trends are detailed within Section 3.6 Socioeconomics Environmental Justice